Neutrino Oscillation Prospects with a Dual-Baseline Beam from BNL to SNOLAB and SURF: Motivation

 Crucially, the EIC will be the world's only accelerator capable of delivering highly polarized proton beams at this energy scale.
 Repurposing this polarized beam for neutrino production would be an interesting step.
 It would allow for unique studies of spin-transfer in meson (pion and kaon) production, offering a new tool to probe and constrain the systematic uncertainties related to the neutrino production mechanism.
 In particular, given the protons in the EIC beamline can be both longitudinal and transverse polarized, there are multiple ways to study the meson production and decay processes through the controlled polarization.
 For example, the transverse polarized proton beam may result in modulation of the meson angular distribution.
 The meson angular distribution will directly impact the neutrino energy spectrum given fixed detector location.
 A transversely movable near detector can further explore the nature of the meson production and decay processes.
-This topic worth further studies in detail, which can form a separate good motivation for the proposed project.
-However, in this work, we will explore the benefit to the neutrino oscillation research from the super-long-baseline with unique L/E.